dibyendumajumdar/programming/programming-lesson3.md

 The Computer also understands some larger units that are made up of bytes, such as:

-* 'word' - typically made of 4 bytes
+* 'word' - typically made of 2 bytes
+* 'dword' - typically made of 4 bytes, 'd stands for 2 or double'
-* 'quad word' - typically made of 8 bytes
+* 'qword' - typically made of 8 bytes, 'q' stands for 'quad'
-* 'double' - represents decimal number, usually takes 8 bytes.
+* 'float' - represents decimal number, usually takes 4 or 8 bytes.
 And so on.

 But while the computer deals with 'bits', 'bytes', etc. programers prefer to not worry about this.
 We like to work with values that are